Badge - Rated by Super Lawyers Victor A. Rotolo

 A divorce is a highly personal and unique experience.
 During this emotional time, it is very helpful to understand what to expect as your divorce proceeds through the court to a final resolution.
 The Family Law attorneys at Kearns Rotolo Law use their experience in divorce negotiations to guide their client through this complex process.

-Super Lawyers Badge Victor A. Rotolo has been included on the List of New Jersey Super Lawyers in the years 2006, 2007, 2008, 2009, 2010, 2011, 2012, 2013, 2014, 2015, 2016, 2017, 2018, 2019, 2020, 2021, and 2022, marking his seventeenth year of inclusion on this list.
+Victor A. Rotolo has been included on the List of New Jersey Super Lawyers in the years 2006, 2007, 2008, 2009, 2010, 2011, 2012, 2013, 2014, 2015, 2016, 2017, 2018, 2019, 2020, 2021, 2022, 2023, and 2024 marking his nineteenth year of inclusion on this list.
 The list of New Jersey Super Lawyers is generated by the Thomson Reuters organization which employs the following methodology and set of standards to compile the list each year.
 Super Lawyers Selection Methodology [No aspect of this advertisement has been approved by the Supreme Court.]

 Victor A. Rotolo is certified by the Supreme Court of New Jersey as a Civil Trial Attorney.